colour-trouble/pi-cv-face-recognition/README.md

 Then, run training.py to train the model.

-Finally, run face_recognition.py to try the programme.
+Finally, modify the username parameter in face_recognition.py and run the script to test the programme.